Updated June 6, 2023

 Machine Learning with Kibana

-Using Elastic Stack, we can get an insight into our data, such as the amount of traffic on a website by seeing the requests per second.
+Using Elastic Stack, we can get an insight into our data, such as the amount of traffic on a website, by seeing the requests per second.
 This information can show us the trends, such as the peak time, but if we want to get details, such as what is causing this, or the reason behind this trend, we can use X-Pack machine learning.
-It can provide us these details (that are hidden behind the data) and can be explored using unsupervised machine learning for Elasticsearch.
+It can provide us with these details (that are hidden behind the data) and can be explored using unsupervised machine learning for Elasticsearch.

 X-Pack machine learning works on time series-based data and automates the analysis process by identifying the anomaly in data.
-We can apply it in real-time or can set it for batch processing.
+We can apply it in real-time or set it for batch processing.
 It uses proprietary machine learning algorithms for running the machine learning job.

-In Kibana if we want to run any machine learning analysis, first, we have to create a machine learning job and execute that in the same order to get the result.
-A job holds all the details with configuration and meta-data information used to perform the machine learning task.
+In Kibana, if we want to run any machine learning analysis, first, we have to create a machine learning job and execute that in the same order to get the result.
+A job holds all the details with configuration and metadata information used to perform the machine learning task.

-In order to run machine learning jobs, we need to go to the UI section of the kibana and run different kinds of machine learning jobs.
+To run machine learning jobs, we need to go to the UI section of the kibana and run different kinds of machine learning jobs.
 We can use these features when we click on the left side option machine learning, which will open another window as given below: